While re-reading The 22 Immutable Laws of Marketing, the following paragraph from Chapter 13 struck me.

 An Example From My Business

-For Tortuga, our target market has always been carry on, urban travelers.
+For Tortuga, our target market has always been carry on, city travelers.
 Not commuters, not students, not hikers, not business travelers, and not heavy packers.

 We do well with the researchers, the obsessives, the nerds.
 People like ourselves.